 Q: Do you only work with city officials?

 A: Nope!
-We work with city officials and staff from all kinds of local governments from around the world, including cities, utilities, counties and special improvement districts (SIDs).
+We work with local government officials and staff from all kinds of local governments from around the world, including municipalities, water utilities, counties and special improvement districts (SIDs).

-Q: What types of local government officials and staff does The Atlas work with?
+Q: What kinds of local government officials and staff is The Atlas built for?

 A: All are welcome!
-The city officials and staff who engage on The Atlas are striving to find new ways to improve the daily lives of the citizens they represent.
+The Atlas is meant to be a “big tent” platform for local government leaders.
 Here’s a sampling of departments represented: public works, planning, engineering, mayors offices, sustainability and resilience, information/technology, innovation.

 Q: Do I have to pay to use The Atlas?